 Dr. Bigambo's research focuses on using nanoprocessing technology to produce nanofibres from cotton-based waste fabrics.
-This will help to reduce environmental hazards associated with textile disposal, much of which is currently done through landfill or incineration.
-The Early Career fellowship will support the purchase of an electrospinning machine for her lab to produce the nanofibres on a large scale.
-Nanofibres can provide better durability, flame resistance, light protection, and other advantages over traditional fibres.
+This will help to reduce environmental hazards associated with textile disposal, much of which tion.
+The Early Career fellowship will support for her lab to produce the nanofibres on a large scale.
+Nanofibres can provide better and other advantages over traditional fibres.

-MUNAWAR SULTANA

-2018 EARLY CAREER FELLOW, BANGLADESH
+MUNAWAR SULTANA 2018 EARLY CAREER FELLOW, BANGLADESH

 Dr. Sultana is currently developing a veterinary vaccine and a low-cost diagnostic kit for the foot-and-mouth disease virus, using microbial genomics and bioinformatics tools.
-Foot-and-mouth is a very infectious disease endemic in South Asia that affects cattle, sheep, goats, and pigs.
+Foot-andmouth is a very infectious disease endemic in South Asia that affects cattle, sheep, goats, and pigs.
 Vaccination and improved diagnosis would help to improve food security in the region as well as rural agriculture-based economies and employment.